federicociner/mac-dotfiles/README.md

 ### 2. Install git and Homebrew packages

 Install git by running `brew install git` and then clone this repository.
-Once that step is completed, set your current directory as the root of the repository and run `./homebrew.sh` to install all of the main applications and packages that I used for development and non-development purposes.
+Once that step is completed, set your current directory as the root of the repository and run the following scripts:

+- `./homebrew/basic.sh` to install the basic utilities and programs that I use on all of my macOS environments, both personal and work
+- `./homebrew/personal.sh` to install additional applications on personal machines that do not have some sort of remote management setup, which is common on company-issued MacBooks

-### 3. Install Node
+### 3. Import iTerm2 profiles

-Install Node Version Manager (nvm) with Homebrew i.e. `brew install nvm`.
-Then, install the latest version of Node by running `nvm install node`.
-Finally, run `./npm.sh` to install any additional global packages.
+Import iTerm2 profiles to enable the hotkey window terminal and further customise iTerm2.
+To do this, go to `Preferences` under the iTerm2 application and then navigate to `Profiles`.
+Click on the "default" profile and select `Other Actions...` at the bottom of the window.
+You should see an option called `Import JSON Profiles...` which will allow you to select and import the profiles in the `./iterm2/profiles` folder.

 ### 4. Install and configure zsh